 The Principal leads the actual management of the University, but he or she is also accountable to the Court, which comprises senior staff and a majority of unpaid, external, independent 'lay' members, meeting about four times a year.
 Court is the place where many University issues are decided — budget allocations, financial policies, academic policies, estate development and capital projects, staff and student provisions.

 Since 1858, the Rector has been elected by the students.
 In addition to being president of the University Court, the Rector also plays an informal, pastoral role for students.
-The Rector can open doors and help to release log-jams where the formals mechanisms for resolving issues appear to fail.
+The Rector can open doors and help to release log-jams where the formal mechanisms for resolving issues appear to fail.
 A Rector with the time, sincerity and commitment to get to know the student body and engage with their issues, and the skills to influence effectively, can make a valuable contribution to the student experience, as well as to the life and reputation of the whole University.

 More information on the history of the role of Rector can be found on the Students' Association website.